Playground Project Planning 101

 3: Climate

-Being aware of your climate and how it will impact your playground project means you can hopefully account for any problems that weather conditions could cause.
-In hotter areas, you should consider things such as: is there an area of my playground with shade, to get out of the direct sun?
-Will the material of my play equipment burn children if it gets too hot?
+Being aware of your climate and how it will impact your playground project planning means you can hopefully account for any problems that weather conditions could cause.
+In hotter areas, you should consider things are range of variables.
+For example: ‘Is there an area of my playground with shade, to get out of the direct sun?’, or ‘Will the material of my play equipment burn children if it gets too hot?’

 If you’re in a rainier climate: does your surfacing have slip-resistant qualities?
 Is there a proper water drainage system?
 There are a lot of questions to answer, but if you start by identifying the climate and then the measures you can take in order to circumvent any issues this may raise, the end result should be a playground prepared for all events and a safe and enjoyable play space all year round.